 who could not see anything but only positioned the gun to where they were instructed,

 The gunmen basically had no hearing protection, and after firing the 16 inch shells, the ears of the gunmen would bleed.
 They were told to turn away and cover their ears and open their mouths to prevent their eardrums from exploding because the pressure from the gun firing sucked all of the air in the room momentarily.
+The Delaware Bay also contained mines in case of submarine attack or a German ship.

 The installation never saw major action, as no German ships ever attempted to enter the Bay.
 It took 48 people to man one gun battery.
 At it's peak, Fort Miles housed 2,200 people.
 After the war, the land was turned over to the State Park.
 It was a very interesting tour.